CSTARS/ckanext-esis/ecosis-import-datastore/README.md

   "package_id" : String,
   "resource_id" : String,
   "sheet_id" : String,

+  // flag that this a from a ckan resource that was a zip file
+  // the importer is then faking as a new resource that CKAN is unaware of "fromZip" : Boolean,

+  // if this resource is from a zipfile, keep track of the 'parent' zipfile info "zip" : {
+    // zip file name
+    "name" : String,
+    // zip file resource id (known to CKAN) "resource_id" : String
+  },

   // the tabular data parser figures out where the data actually starts and stops.
   // so if the first row with data is row 8, then start would be 8.